ridwanbahtiar15/coffee-shop/readme.md

 - DB_PASS = "Your PostgreSQL Password"

 - JWT_KEY = "SECRET"
-- ISSUER = "Your Issuer, can be free"
+- ISSUER = "Your Issuer, Up to you"

 ## Running the project